Welsh Highland Railway: Forerunners: 1863–1921

 The Croesor Tramway had run from Porthmadog since 1863 up into the Croesor Valley and the slate quarries in this area.
 This was a horse-worked line laid to a nominal gauge.

 The NWNGR had originally built a narrow-gauge line from a junction with the London and North Western Railway line at Dinas to Bryngwyn, with a branch from Tryfan Junction via Waunfawr to Llyn Cwellyn (Snowdon Ranger).
 The line was opened in 1877 and was extended to South Snowdon (Rhyd Ddu) in 1881, a total of 9 mi.
 This closed to passengers in 1914 but goods traffic continued up to its absorption by the WHR in 1922.

 In 1902, the newly formed PBSSR took over the failed Portmadoc, Croesor and Beddgelert Tram Railway with the aim of extending it to South Snowdon slate quarry in the Nant Gwynant Pass.
 Work was abandoned by the outbreak of the First World War in 1914, although the tunnels through the Aberglaslyn Pass were mostly completed.

 Formation and construction: 1921–1923

 The name Welsh Highland Railway first appeared in 1921 when a 1914 light railway order (LRO) was processed.
-It was originally drawn up by the local Caernarfonshire authorities and aimed to link the PGSSR and NWNGR but had been delayed by the First World War.
+It was originally drawn up by the local Caernarfonshire authorities and aimed to link the PBSSR and NWNGR but had been delayed by the First World War.
 It was revived by two local politicians and a Scottish distillery owner, Sir John Henderson Stewart.
 In July 1921, Stewart also obtained control of the Festiniog Railway, to obtain extra rolling stock for the WHR.